Should I Refinance To A 15-year Mortgage?

 How To Decide If Refinancing To A 15-Year Mortgage Is Right For You

 Should you refinance to a 15-year mortgage?
 Again, that depends on your situation.
 If you’re trying to save money right now, you’ll want to compare costs and do the math to make sure you’re actually going to accomplish that – especially if you don’t plan on staying in the home for a long time.
-If you’re looking to save money in the future and plan on living in your home for many years to come, refinancing to a 15-year may be a good option for you.
+If you’re looking to save money in the future and plan on living in your home for many years to come, refinancing to a 15-year loan may be a good option for you.

-Here are a few ways decide.
+Here are a few ways to decide.

 Compare Interest Rates